Himanshu962005/C-Plus-Plus-Language-Project-2./README.md

 **Conclusion:**
 The project showcases a complete and engaging gaming experience using fundamental and advanced C++ programming concepts.
 It blends strategic gameplay with technical depth and provides an excellent foundation for exploring AI in games.

+Project Title: Food Court Management System (FCMS)

+Project Description:
+The Food Court Management System (FCMS) is a C++-based application designed to manage food stalls within a food court environment.
+It offers a structured and interactive interface for three main types of users: Admins, Food Stall Owners, and Customers.
+The system provides efficient handling of stall records, menu items, and user authentication while maintaining data persistence through file storage.

+Key Features:

+Admin Portal:

+Secure login with predefined credentials.

+Add single or multiple food stalls with complete details.

+View all registered stalls with their menu and details.

+Delete any stall by ID.

+Food Stall Portal:

+Login system with password recovery using a unique keyword.

+View and update stall profile.

+Add or remove food items to/from the stall menu.

+Modify stall information and menu prices.

+Customer Portal:

+View all available stalls and their menu items.

+Search stall by ID or filter by food type (e.g., Chinese, Continental, etc.).

+Guest access without login requirement.

+Data Management:

+All stall and menu data are stored in a plain text file (stalls.txt).

+Structured reading and writing ensure data consistency.

+Technologies Used:

+C++ (Standard Template Library)

+File I/O operations

+Structured programming

+Use Cases:

+College food court or cafeteria systems

+Food festivals and temporary food fairs

+Digital food court management solutions for small-scale malls

+Advantages:

+Simple and user-friendly console interface.

+Clear modular structure for easy expansion and maintenance.

+Useful for educational purposes to understand object-oriented and file-based data handling in C++.

+Developer: Himanshu Karwa

+This project showcases effective use of structures, vectors, file streams, and basic user interface handling in C++ to create a complete CRUD-based food court management solution.